Frequently asked questions

 The primary deliverable is 16:9 horizontal (1920×1080 at 24fps), sized for service-room TVs and projectors — that's the format funeral memorial slideshows have historically used during the service itself.
 Every order also includes a 60–90 second 9:16 vertical sharing companion built from the same photo set, so the family has something to pass around on phones in the days after the service.
 Both formats come with every order; no upcharge.

-Four ways.
-(1) Subtle motion.
+Five ways.
+(1) Every photo restored.
+Upscaled, color-corrected, faces reconstructed — not a one-click "enhance" filter on un-restored photos.
+(2) Subtle motion.
 Tukios automates a Ken Burns-style slideshow — pan and zoom over still photos.
-We add gentle, lifelike motion to each photograph itself: a soft breath, a held warmth.
-(2) Service-length deliverable.
-A real 6–8 minute render sized for in-service projection, not a short.
-(3) Dignity-positioned.
-Explicit no-voice-clone, no-invented-expression product-scope limits — written into the terms, not just the marketing copy.
-(4) Per-render, not bundled.
-We're not a website-hosting platform you have to sign up for.
-You pay $99 per delivered video, period.
-We charge more than Tukios per video; we deliver something they don't.
+We add gentle motion to each photograph itself: a soft breath, a held warmth.
+(3) Service-length deliverable.
+A 6–8 minute render sized for in-service projection, not a 90-second short.
+(4) Tight product scope.
+Motion constraints written into the terms.
+No voice tier, no add-on feature menu.
+(5) Per-order, not bundled.
+Not a website-hosting platform you have to sign up for.
+You pay $20 per delivered order — both formats, every photo restored — period.

-No. The founder is an independent technologist who built the underlying video pipeline and has chosen to serve funeral homes specifically because the alternative AI memorial products (DTC consumer apps, voice-clone services, "deadbot" experiments) are putting the industry's reputation at risk.
-The product's dignity constraints are explicit.
+No. The founder is an independent technologist who built the underlying video pipeline and chose to serve funeral homes specifically — the product-scope limits (every photo restored, motion only, no voice synthesis, no invented expressions) reflect that focus.
 See About for the longer version.

 HIPAA doesn't apply to Lifeframe Studio.
 We are not a covered entity or a business associate of one.
 We handle family-supplied photographs and biographical text — not protected health information.
 We do, however, follow the practical equivalent: no third-party data sharing, files deleted on request, encrypted in transit.
 See our privacy policy.